How the environment is silently shaping your risk for cancer

 “Our hope is this work supports further consideration of the role of the environment on cancer disparities both in Chicago and nationally,” Aschebrook-Kilfoy said.

 Anand A. Patel, MD, a medical oncologist and researcher at UChicago Medicine, also studies the impact of environmental factors on cancer.
-Her research centers on studying novel therapies and improving the standard of care for patients with blood cancers, with a special interest in the impact of air pollutants in the Chicago area.
+His research centers on studying novel therapies and improving the standard of care for patients with blood cancers, with a special interest in the impact of air pollutants in the Chicago area.

 In a prior study, Patel and colleagues demonstrated poorer leukemia-related outcomes among non-Hispanic Black and Hispanic patients compared to non-Hispanic white patients with acute myeloid leukemia (AML).
 The disparity was largely attributed to structural racism; however, individual components that contribute are not fully known.
 In a new study, Patel and colleagues investigated the impact of air pollutant exposure on disease characteristics and survival outcomes in AML.